PaulRaUnite/dsl_lab1/README.md

 - [x] create data structure for non-deterministic automata;
 - [x] create function that transforms regular expression AST into automata;
-- [x] create application that receives representation of regular expression and some statement and answers the question: does the statement satisfy the regexp's condition?
+- [x] create an application that receives the representation of regular expression and some expression and checks whether the statement satisfies the regexp condition.

 ## How to install and run